zulip/zulip/help/zulip-cloud-billing.md

 ### How are guest accounts billed?
 Is there special pricing?

 For an organization with N other users, 5*N [guest users](/help/guest-users) are included at no extra charge.
-After that, you will be charged at 1/5 of your regular per-user pricing for each additional guest.
+After that, you will need to purchase an extra license for every 5 additional guest users.

 ## Related articles